 Google announced another improvement to Google News called Editors’ Picks.
 The new section provides links to original news content from various publishers’ sites that have been listed on their respective sites.

 The sites providing the stories in your Google News feed are featured in the scrollable Editor’s Picks.
 Essentially, this feature highlights content located on the news publisher’s site and places them in a special content area on your Google News page, featuring the logo of the news organization.

-According to Google, the stories and links selected for Editor's Picks are "hand-picked" by the news organization, not Google News.
-News publishers have the ability to provide an RSS feed to Google that will directly feed the Editor's Picks content area.
-However, the news organizations' feeds selected to appear on your Google News page will still be algorithmically selected based on "a variety of factors, including your personalized news preferences."
+According to Google, the stories and links selected for Editor’s Picks are “hand-picked” by the news organization, not Google News.
+News publishers have the ability to personalized news preferences.”